JohnKeysCloud/battleship/src/typescript/logic/bs-fleet-factory/bs-fleet-factory.md

 ##### Why it private?

 Since it is a utility function that helps to generate a `Fleet` based on provided configurations.
-Since it's a helper method that doesn't depend on the instances state, it does not need access to instance-specific data.
+It's a helper method that doesn't depend on the instances state, it does not need access to instance-specific data.
 Making it static allows it to be called without needing to create an instance.

 ##### `createFleet` Parameter Explained